interactivellama/llama-app-boilerplate/README.md

 Llama Front-End Boilerplate
 =================

-A single page application boilerplate with Backbone, Grunt, Bower components, and node modules to name a few things.
+A single page application boilerplate with Backbone, Grunt, Bower components (Bootstrap 2.5, FuelUX), and node modules to name a few things.

 The first thing you'll want to do is remove `bower_components` and `node_modules` folders from your `.gitignore`.
 Then run `npm install` and `bower install` to install dependencies below.